Core Faculty

 Dr. Prewitt currently teaches Anatomy and Neuroscience and participates in the Service Learning courses.
 Her research interests include refining pedagogy of anatomy and neuroscience, developing continuing education courses for DPTs, and use of technology in education.

-Beth Quinn, PT, DPT, GCS (email)
+Beth Quinn, PT, DPT (email)

 Associate Professor & Director of Clinical Education

-Elizabeth Ulanowski, PT, DPT, NCS (email)
+Elizabeth Ulanowski, PT, DPT (email)

 Associate Professor

-Nancy Urbscheit, PT, PhD (email)
+Nancy Urbscheit, BSPT, PhD (email)

 Professor Emeritus